KendrickAng/sat-solver/README.md

 1. Note that the sample input from `https://www.cs.ubc.ca` is not compatible due to the presence of disallowed characters `%` and the `0` at the end.

 # Backlog
+- Design choice explanations
 - https://baldur.iti.kit.edu/sat/files/2016/l05.pdf
 - Restarts
 - Lazy data structures
-- Fix broken tests once branching vars are added (due to adding branching vars)
+- Fix broken tests (low priority)